marvinblunck/fullstackblog/README.md

 # Full Stack Blog
   [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ## Description
 In challenge 14 we were asked to create a full stack blog app that would allow you to share your thoughts with others.
+This project helped me put everything together to make a full stack application.
 ## Table of Contents
 1. [Install](#install)
 2. [Usage](#usage)